/>

 UN Global Compact

-CECONOMY is a member of UN Global Compact, the world's largest initiative for responsible corporate governance.
-The vision of the UN Global Compact is an inclusive and sustainable global economy based on its 10 universal principles.
+CECONOMY is part of the UN Global Compact of the United Nations.
+The UNGC is the world's largest initiative for responsible corporate governance.
+Its vision is an inclusive and more sustainable global economy.

 Learn more